keyboardpartner/HX3/BETA/readme.md

 ### Last Build

-* HX3 Remote: #3.80	.exe for Windows XP and up
+* HX3 Remote: #3.802.exe for Windows XP and up
 * HX3 Tapering	    .exe for Windows XP and up
 * AVR:  #3.801      .hex and .eep files, latest firmware for AVR controller
 * FPGA: #24032015   .bit configuration file for FPGA update